dianadiazc/customer-wa/content/work2/task-7.md

 <img src="../images/lg4.png" alt="drawing" width="800"/>

-5. (optional) You can check memory utilization for your EC2 instances.
+5. (Optional) You can check memory utilization for your EC2 instances.

 6. We are going to navigate through log groups.
 Go to **Logs** in the navigation pane and then click on Log groups.
 You will see 4 new **Log groups** where you can view the events happening in your instances’ operating system and applications (Apache and MariaDB).